Darpan-Gupta/PING/readme.md

-after Forking-->

-## Add .env file to main folder with content:
+# Ping
+Ping is a real-time chat application built using the MERN stack and Socket.IO.

+## Features

+- Real-time messaging using Socket.IO
+- Create and join chat rooms
+- User authentication (registration and login)
+- Sender typing animation
+- Notification upon receiving a message
+- Responsive design for desktop and mobile devices

+## Getting Started

+If you just want to check out the app, you can use the "Guest User Credentials" and log in with those credentials.
+Otherwise, just log in, and ask your friends to log in as well, and start chatting

+Here is a demo video for creating a new chat and start messaging:

+## Installation

+- Clone the repository.
+- Make sure you are having the required dependencies installed.
+- Create a `.env` file in the root directory and add the following environment variables: <br>
-PORT = 5000
+PORT = 5000 <br>
-MONGO_URI = // your mongo uri
+MONGO_URI = // your  MongoDB database uri <br>
-JWT_SECRET = mernchatappsecret
+JWT_SECRET = // jwt secret <br>
-NODE_ENV=production
+NODE_ENV = // (production or debuging) <br>

-## And if facing issues in socket.io functionallity update ENDPOINT in SingleChat.js and cors origin in backend/server.js
+- And if facing issues in socket.io functionallity update ENDPOINT in SingleChat.js to "http://localhost:5000" , and cors origin in backend/server.js to "http://localhost:3000" .
+- To run the server, in the root directory run command 'npm start'
+- To run the frontend, change the directory to frontend, using 'cd frontend' and after that 'npm start'

+## Contributing

+Contributions are welcome!
+If you find any issues or want to add new features, please open an issue or submit a pull request.